 Vajdahunyad Castle in the City Park of Budapest is a very romantic castle that is conveniently located in the middle of a beautiful green park and at the banks of a nice lake.

 It was built in the late 19th century and that makes it one of the youngest castles in Hungary.

 Vajdahunyad combines multiple building styles and it has a few cute castle towers.
 Due to it location in the City Park, Vajdahunyad Castle is often featured in festivities and concerts that are held in the park.

 Esztergom Castle - Safety for Royals

-Esztergom was formerly the capital of Hungary in a long past era and that deserves a huge castle, complete with citadel and church.
-With its location in the close proximity of Budapest, Esztergom Castle is pretty popular among travelers who enjoy the Danube river views from atop the castle terraces.
+Esztergom used to be the capital of Hungary in a long past era and that deserves a huge castle, complete with citadel and church.
+With its location in the close proximity of Budapest, Esztergom Castle is pretty popular among travelers who enjoy the Danube river views from the castle terraces.

 Diósgyőr Castle - Experience Medieval Tournaments